danya02/murder-of-lord-waterbrook/text.en.md

 `13.19` …unusual… unusual for cooks.

-`13.25` A cook first wants to poison.
+`13.25` The cook first wants to poison.

 `13.30` I did so… I poisoned da lord.
-I made poisoned roast.
+I made a poisoned roast.

 `13.44` What poison was it?
 How much time do we have?